ezekg/graphite/README.md

 @include graphite("/fonts");
 ```

-Graphite will also create local variables for each font, so with the example above we would have a `$helvetica-neue: "helvetica-neue";` variable to use within out stylesheet.
+Graphite will also create local Sass variables for each font-family, so with the example above we would have a `$helvetica-neue: "helvetica-neue";` variable to use within the stylesheet.
 Graphite does not handle creating font stacks; that is left up to you.